The theology company logo

 Naming

 Naming establishes a correspondence between a two entities.
 Often these entities are a word and a thing or action, but in the most general view, we may name anything with anything.
-This is possible in our world because every observable event is unique.
-Behind the events, the quantum no-cloning theorem tells, us every quantum state in the universe is also unique.
+This is possible in our Universe because every observable event is unique even though it may have elements in common with other events.
+Behind the events, the quantum no-cloning theorem tells, us every quantum state in the Universe is also unique and so may be given a unique name No cloning theorem - Wikipedia

 All that naming requires is a fixed correspondence which enables one thing to stand for another.
 So my name means me and I mean my name, in the sense that when I walk into a room, someone prompted by my presence may say my name.

 Usually we think of the name as the simpler of the two corresponding things.
-So while I am an unbelievably complex biological entity, my name is embodied in a few micrograms of ink or a tiny quantity of sound energy.
+So while I am an unbelievably complex biological entity, my name may be embodied in a few micrograms of ink or a tiny quantity of sound energy.

 Naming creates new world or spaces.
-Whereas once there was just the world of plants, now we have created a 'plant name space' which serves as a foundation for all our talk about plants.
+Whereas once there was just the world of life , now we have created a 'life name space' which serves as a foundation for all our talk about life in is huge variety of forms.
 In the abstract way we understand it here, naming is the root of imagination.
+Council of Heads of Australiasian Herbaria, Tree of Life Web Project

 We save a considerable amount of time and energy (and thereby gain fitness) by using names rather than things in our imaginative manipulations of the world.
 Truly, talk is cheap, thought even cheaper.